ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Collaboration_Ideas.md

 * Can we see poynting flux
 * Can we see E-field
 * Can we see composition
 * Why so quiet so what made this thing turn on?
+(Spatial spread in MLT seen during recovery phase of weak/moderate geomagnetic storms - [Blum](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020GL087009)

 ## Jan 25 - 26th 2013